tommasomoretti/nameless-analytics/README.md

   Cookies are served from GTM Server-side in a first-party context.

-- **Respect user rights**

-  Easily delete data if a user makes a deletion request.

 - **Privacy by design**

   Fully integrated with Google Consent Mode with two tracking modes: